bioinfocz/rnamod/README.md

 #### Required options

-`--experiments`
+`--sam EXPERIMENT CHECK`
-- Your experiments
+- EXPERIMENT: Your experiment
-- Require one or multiple sam files

-`--checks`
-- Files wich will be compared to experiments
+- CHECK: Files wich will be compared to experiments
-- Require one or multiple sam files

 `--fasta`
 - Sequence files